ChimeraOS/steamos-compositor-plus/README.md

 Coming soon.

 ### Usage
-Use the `-b` option to disable the game focus hack.
-This can be useful for testing.
+To disable the game focus hack, add the `-b` option to the `steamcompmgr` command in `/usr/bin/steamos-session`.
+This can be useful for testing and confirming an affected game.